code-not-found/code-not-found.github.io/_posts/sping-ws/2017-07-07-spring-ws-mutual-authentication-example.md

 mvn test
 ```

-This triggers a test run which validates that mutual authentication between client and server was successfully achieved.
+This triggers a test run which validates that mutual authentication between client and server is successfully achieved.

 ``` plaintext
   .   ____          _            __ _ _